Mbed-TLS/mbedtls/ChangeLog.d/00README.md

 Write a changelog entry if there is a user-visible change.
 This includes:

-* Bug fixes: fixing a security hole, fixing broken behavior, fixing the build in some configuration or on some platform, ...
+* Bug fixes in the library or in sample programs: fixing a security hole, fixing broken behavior, fixing the build in some configuration or on some platform, etc.
-* New features in the library or new platform support.
+* New features in the library, new sample programs, or new platform support.
 * Changes in existing behavior.
 These should be rare.
 Changes in features that are documented as experimental may or may not be announced, depending on the extent of the change and how widely we expect the feature to be used.